mschlech/SoundCloudWallpaper/README.md

 ## Installation
- * Installtion can be done via your favorite IDE (Eclipse, intellij which runs an android environment), command line android tool or copying apk on the sdcard (which is not tested)
+ * Installation can be done via your favorite IDE (Eclipse, intellij which runs an android environment), command line android tool or copying apk on the sdcard (which is not tested)

 ## Limitation
- * Tracks being private cannot be invoked to passed to a subsequent intent ( browser or app invocation which has a different user ) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
+ * Tracks being private cannot be invoked to passed to a subsequent intent (browser or app invocation which has a different user) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
  * A limitation of 8 tracks to be kept in memory. (could be configured in the preferences)
  * Preferences are not fully working yet.